Photographer’s Guide to the Golden Circle: Location, Timing and Tips

 | Morning → Þingvellir soft light, fewer crowds |

-| Midday → Geysir consistent eruptions |
+| Midday → Geysir consistent eruptions and geothermal activity |

-| Afternoon → Gullfoss better light direction |
+| Afternoon → Gullfoss excellent waterfall photography |

-Þingvellir National Park: Rift Valley Landscapes
+Þingvellir National Park: Landscape Photography

 Þingvellir offers wide landscapes, geological formations, and strong compositional lines.